Sciss/Mellite-website/src/paradox/index.md

 @@@

 Mellite is an environment for creating experimental computer-based music and sound art.
-This system has been developed since 2012 by its author, Hanns Holger Rutz, and is made available under the GNU Affero General Public License.
+It is a desktop application, allowing you to work with real-time and offline sound synthesis processes, combining multiple perspectives such as live improvisation, implementing sound installations, or working in DAW-like timeline views.
+Mellite runs on all major operating systems and can be used both in a purely graphical fashion, or by writing and connecting snippets in the Scala programming language.

 ![Mellite Screenshot](.../screenshot.png)

+Mellite has been developed since 2012 by its author, Hanns Holger Rutz, and is made available under the GNU Affero General Public License.
+If you like the software and want to encourage its continued development and documentation, please support me via [Liberapay](https://liberapay.com/sciss/donate).

 ## Download